-Wooden blocks and Play-Doh let children explore size, shape, texture, volume and other critical ideas that inform their expanding worldviews.
-Of course, toys like cubes and clay don't care if kids get the abstract stuff and neither should you!
-See how high you can stack things and what new shapes you can create with the materials.
+Wooden blocks and Play-Doh let children explore size, shape, texture, volume, and other critical ideas that inform their expanding worldviews.
+Of course, toys like cubes and clay don’t care if kids get the abstract stuff, and neither should you!
+See how high you stack things and what new shapes you can create with the materials.

-By the way, you should check out these cool building materials for kids.
-Similarly, don't be afraid to go big and build forts with various materials around the house.
+You should also check out these cool building materials for kids.
+Similarly, don’t be afraid to go big and build forts with various materials around the house.

 Playing House or Pretend Play

-One of the coolest things about Montessori learning is that it lets kids explore grown-up ideas.
-Furthermore, there are many safe activities for 4-year-olds to do at home accomplish similar ends.
+One of the most incredible things about Montessori learning is that it lets kids explore grown-up ideas.
+Furthermore, there are many safe activities for 4-year-olds at home to accomplish similar ends.

 Start Having Fun

-Keep in mind that sometimes the best thing to do with a child is to simply leave him alone.
+Remember that sometimes the best thing to do with a child is to leave him alone.
 In other words, you will find that often these moments are the most creative and satisfying to a child.
-For example, children love to tinker and to create without constraints.
+For example, children love to tinker and create without constraints.
 However, you must create an environment that enables them to do just that…